denten-books/plain-text/5-chapter.md

 For theater audiences in 1958 (the date of the play's first production) the reel-to-reel recorder was still somewhat of a novelty item, but already beginning to make its way into American and European living rooms.
-These devices were expensive, costing the equivalent of thousands of dollars (when adjusted for inflation).
+These devices were expensive, costing the equivalent of thousands of US dollars (when adjusted for inflation).
 The expense of the device contributes to the image of Krapp as a man of independent means, who has perhaps fallen on some hard times: he is wearing ill-fitting trousers, a black sleeveless coat, and a "surprising